Gotham City: Architecture

-In Batman: Gothic, Gotham Cathedral plays a central role for the story, as it is built by Mr Whisper, the story's antagonist.
+In Batman: Gothic, Gotham Cathedral plays a central role in the story since it is built by Mr. Whisper, the story's antagonist.

-In a 1992 storyline, a man obsessed with Pinkney's architecture blew up several Gotham buildings in order to reveal the Pinkney structures they had hidden; the editorial purpose behind this was to transform the city depicted in the comics to resemble the designs created by Anton Furst for the 1989 Batman film.
+In a 1992 storyline, a man obsessed with Pinkney's architecture destroys several Gotham buildings to reveal the Pinkney structures they had hidden; the editorial purpose behind this was to make Gotham resemble its depiction in the 1989 Batman film.

 Batman Begins features a CGI-augmented version of Chicago while The Dark Knight more directly features Chicago infrastructure and architecture such as Navy Pier.
-However, The Dark Knight Rises abandoned Chicago, instead shooting in Pittsburgh, Los Angeles, New York City, Newark, New Jersey, London and Glasgow.
+The Dark Knight Rises forgoes Chicago, instead shooting in Pittsburgh; Los Angeles; New York City; Newark, New Jersey; London; and Glasgow.

 Notable residents

 Over the years, in various Batman-related titles in the chronological DC Comics continuity, the Caped Crusader enlists the help of numerous characters, the first being his trusty sidekick, Robin.
-Although a singular title, many have donned the mantle of the Boy Wonder over the years.
-The first being Nightwing, then came Red Hood, Red Robin, and finally Batman's son Damian Wayne.
-In addition to the Robins or former Robins, there is also Catwoman, Batgirl, and Huntress.
+Although a singular title, many have donned the mantle over the years.
+The first was Nightwing, then came Red Hood, Red Robin, Spoiler and finally Batman's son Damian Wayne.
+In addition to the Robins or former Robins, there is Catwoman, Batgirl (Barbara Gordon), Batgirl (Cassandra Cain), Signal, Batwing, Batwoman, and Huntress.

-Other DC characters have also been depicted to be living in Gotham, such as mercenary Tommy Monaghan and renowned demonologist Jason Blood.
+Other DC characters have also been depicted living in Gotham, including the hitman Tommy Monaghan; Jason Blood, the host of the demon Etrigan; the Green Lantern Alan Scott; the original Spectre (Jim Corrigan); Black Canary; Starman; and the Grey Ghost.

-Within modern DC Universe continuity, Batman is not the first hero in Gotham.
-Stories featuring Alan Scott, the Golden Age Green Lantern, set before and during World War II depict Scott living in Gotham, and later depictions show him running his Gotham Broadcasting Corporation.
-Also, the original Golden Age Spectre and his sidekick, Percival Popp, live in Gotham City as does Black Canary, Starman, and the Grey Ghost.

 DC's 2011 reboot of All Star Western takes place in an Old West-styled Gotham.
 Jonah Hex and Amadeus Arkham are among this version of Gotham's inhabitants.

 Apart from Gotham's superhero residents, the residents of the city feature in a back-up series in Detective Comics called Tales of Gotham City and in two limited series called Gotham Nights.
 Additionally, the Gotham City Police Department is the focus of the series Gotham Central, as well as the mini-series Gordon's Law, Bullock's Law, and Batman: GCPD.